Are You Ready To Return To The Office? ✔

 Choosing the best tech to assist your staff will assist in continued productivity, communication, and team collaboration.

 Unlike Dolly Parton, working 9-5 is no longer feasible.
-To ensure safety of staff, the introduction of staggered start and end times is a way to reduce the spread.
-This can also ensure break and lunch times are spaced out.
+To ensure the safety of staff, the introduction of staggered start and end times is a way to reduce the spread.
+This can also ensure break and lunchtimes are spaced out.

 An IBM study found that 20% of respondents who regularly used buses, subways or trains now said they no longer would after the crisis passes, and 28% would use it less.
 More than half surveyed would reduce or even eliminate ridesharing (Uber, Lyft, etc.) as an option.